mrellis96/EGgPLant/README.md

 V3.0: EGPL now uses 'Cutadapt' to remove primers instead of dada2:filterAndTrim, ASV's now added to Pipeline_results.csv instead of sequences.
 ASV's automaticaly converted to OTU's and stored in OTU.csv.

 -------------------------------------------------------------------------------------------------------------------------------------------
-#DISCLAIMER: While all effort was taken to ensure this script is free from errors, Morgan Ellis, Owen Holland and the EcoGenetics Lab take no responsibility to any Damage, corruption or issue that may arrise from running this script or pipeline.
+**DISCLAIMER**: While all effort was taken to ensure this script is free from errors, Morgan Ellis, Owen Holland and the EcoGenetics Lab take no responsibility to any Damage, corruption or issue that may arrise from running this script or pipeline.
 Please use at own risk.